pulkitm/Sudoku-Solver/README.md

 * Detect Sudoku grid on input image.
 * Performs digit recognition on sudoku grid using KNN.
 * Solves the sudoku using backtracking.
-* Outputs the solution if found.
+* Outputs the solution if exists.

 ### Tech details
 * Language - Python